egonw/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ## Main Objectives

-Learn how to register a dataset on WikiData with the appropriate citation.
+Learn how to register a dataset on Wikidata with the appropriate citation.

 ___

 ## Requirements
-To register datasets to WikiData requires a WikiData account.
+To register datasets to Wikidata requires a Wikidata account.

 ---